 The Company is finalizing its analysis of the impact of the application of IFRS 17 Insurance Contracts and IFRS 9 Financial Instruments, which took effect on January 1, 2023.
 The Company expects that the initial application of IFRS 17 in conjunction with the application of IFRS 9 will have a limited impact on its equity at transition on January 1, 2022.
-More specifically, it expects an increase of \$10 in the shareholders' equity.
+More specifically, it expects an increase of \$11 in the shareholders' equity.

+Outlook

-Outlook and 2023 Guidance, Including Transition to IFRS 9 and 17 iA Financial Group held a virtual Investor Event in March 2021, where management discussed the Company's strategy and outlook for the coming years.
+iA Financial Group held a virtual Investor Event in March 2021, where management discussed the Company's strategy and outlook for the coming years.
 Remaining focused on the execution of this strategy and outlook, the Company recorded solid results in 2021 and 2022, once again demonstrating the soundness and strength of its business model.
-The balance sheet remains robust and the Company has the resources it needs to adjust to macroeconomic fluctuations. iA Financial Group is therefore well positioned to grow its earnings, maintain its financial strength and create value for its shareholders in 2023.
+The balance sheet remains robust and the Company has the resources it needs to adjust to macroeconomic fluctuations.
+The Company is therefore well positioned to grow its earnings and maintain its financial strength.